-Scottish Borders Community Plan Theme How we plan to contribute Economy & Skills By consolidation and where possible, development of existing youth engagement initiatives such as the TD1 project in Galashiels.
+Scottish Borders Community Plan Theme How we plan to contribute Our Economy, Skills and Learning By consolidation and where possible, development of existing youth engagement initiatives such as the TD1 project in Galashiels.
 By participating in these programmes, younger people will acquire new skills, practical and theoretical, learn to work within a team and build self-confidence.
 The programme will promote better citizenship whilst potentially improving opportunities for employment.
-Reduce the impact of unwanted fire alarm signals on local businesses and education establishments.
-Our Health & Wellbeing We will provide a range of prevention advice and measures through holistic home safety visits with the aim of keeping people safe in their homes.
+By reducing the impact of unwanted fire alarm signals on local businesses and education establishments.
+Our Health, Care & Wellbeing We will provide a range of prevention advice and measures through holistic home safety visits with the aim of keeping people safe in their homes.
 We will explore opportunities to work closer with our Health and Social care colleagues in order to reach those most vulnerable in our communities whilst contributing to longer term health outcomes.